 Review summary: Canon 1300D vs Leica X Typ 113

 So how do things add up?
 Is there a clear favorite between the Canon 1300D and the Leica X Typ 113?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (17.9 vs 16.1MP) with a 5% higher linear resolution.